fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 <div class="tasks">

-# Warning
+### Exercise 12.1
+### <i>Warning</i>

 Since we are stepping right outside of our comfort zone as JavaScript developers, this part may require you to take a detour and familiarize yourself with shell / command line / command prompt / terminal before getting started.

-If you have only ever used a graphical user interface and never touched e.g. Linux or terminal on Mac, or if you get stuck in the first exercises I recommend doing the Part 1 of "Computing tools for CS studies" first: <https://tkt-lapio.github.io/en/>.
+If you have only ever used a graphical user interface and never touched e.g. Linux or terminal on Mac, or if you get stuck in the first exercises we recommend doing the Part 1 of "Computing tools for CS studies" first: <https://tkt-lapio.github.io/en/>.
 Skip the section for "SSH connection" and Exercise 11.
 Otherwise, it includes everything you are going to need to get started here!

-### Exercise 12.1

 #### Exercise 12.1: Using a computer (without graphical user interface)

 Step 1: Read the text below the Warning header.

-Step 2: Run _curl http://helsinki.fi_ and save the output into a file.
-Submit that file into your repository.
+Step 2: Run <i>curl http://helsinki.fi</i> and save the output into a file.
+Save that file into your repository as file <i>curl_output.txt</i>.

 </div>
 <div class="content">

 ### Submitting exercises and earning credits ###

 Submit the exercises via the [submissions system](https://studies.cs.helsinki.fi/stats/) just like in the previous parts.
-Exercises in this part are submitted <i>to a different course instance</i>.
+Exercises in this part are submitted <i>to a [own course instance](https://studies.cs.helsinki.fi/stats/fs-containers)</i>.

 Completing this part on containers will get you 1 credit.